 • If you use soy milk, make sure that it's full-fat soy milk.

-• Talk to your doctor or a registered dietitian to make sure that your child is getting enough fat.
+• Talk to your doctor or a registered dietitian to make sure that your child is getting the nutrients they need.

 Children